 That is the question!
 (Sorry, I couldn’t help myself…)

-When my husband left for deployment at the end of December, I was pretty bent on canceling our cable.
-I didn’t want to pay that much when I NEVER watched TV and he’s not here.
-And it stands for good reason when all I do is loiter in the vicinity of my computer.
+I struggle with paying a fortune for cable TV when I hardly ever watch it!
+And it stands to good reason when all I do is loiter in the vicinity of my computer.
 Either I’m working on design projects, waiting for an approval on a project, I’m writing down my thoughts (ha – lucky you!), or I’m getting creative with refurbished furniture/Crap to Fab masterpieces.
 I have had no need or desire to watch TV.
 That, and I rarely watched TV growing up so it’s not something I’m used to.

 Ok…”freak”…says me in my most loving voice to myself.
 I realize this isn’t normal.
 I get it.
-Yes, I know there are cheaper alternative options, but I also want to be able to “switch back” to “life as he knew it” when my husband gets back from deployment.
-I was on the fence…but after weighing the options, I chose to keep cable for a bit longer…
+Yes, I knew there are cheaper alternative options out there, but I also wanted to be able to “switch back” to “life as I knew it” if I got desperate for entertainment.
+I do like my nightly wind-down before bedtime and TV can be nice and mindless.
+I was on the fence…but after weighing the options, I canceled my cable.
+Instead, I chose Philo and Netflix – much cheaper alternatives!
+They both have so many things to watch that I can’t possibly run out of options!

 Mysteries At The Museum is so cool.
 Host Don Wildman takes you on an adventure into historic mysteries, scandals and events, and it feels like you’re right there!
 I’ve learned about the ancient city of Pompeii, the Loch Ness Monster, and so much more!